avbentem/data-rate-tester/README.md

 :warning: Regional maximum duty cycle regulations may not be the only limitation that applies.
 For The Things Network, 30 seconds uplink and 10 downlinks per day apply for its Fair Access Policy.

-:warning: This is REALLY just a quick & dirty sketch: the code to display the timers and to disable the auto-retry for confirmed uplinks is mostly trial & error, hence may rely on internals of a specific LMIC version.
+:warning: The code to display the timers and to disable the auto-retry for confirmed uplinks is mostly trial & error and very much relies on internals of a specific LMIC version.
 It is not a good base for further development.

 ## Usage